communitiesuk/funding-service-design-docker-runner/README.md

         ports:
                 - 5681:5678

 This allows you to then configure your chosen debugger (in this case VS code) to connect on that port.
-Add the following to the `configurations` block in the launch.json for the particular app you want to debug, where port matches the one exposed in docker-compose.
+Add the following to the `configurations` block in the launch.json for the particular app you want to debug, where port matches the one exposes in docker-compose.

         {